Learn Eleventy

 Adding a social image and favicon

-We’ll start by adding our default social image and favicon, then we’ll update our meta info partial.
-The first thing we need to do is download a couple of assets.
+We’ll start by copying through our default social image and favicon, then we’ll update our meta info partial.
+The first thing we need to do is add a passthrough copy for our meta assets.

 Now open eleventy-from-scratch/src/_includes/partials/meta-info.html and add the following on line 10: